-1) We are examining the regulation of metabolism of T cell subsets.
+1) T cell metabolism.
 T lymphocytes are important to drive and control immunity and inflammation.
 We have shown that T cell activation in response to infection or autoimmunity leads to a dramatic metabolic reprogramming from oxidative metabolism that largely supports energy generation to a highly glycolytic metabolism that can promote biosynthesis and cell growth.
 If this metabolic reprogramming does not occur, T cells are unable to activate, grow, or function to control infection or cancer.
-Importantly, T cells also differentiate as activation progresses and we have found that different T cell subsets utilize distinct metabolic programs.
-The most inflammatory T cells become the most highly glycolytic, while the immune suppressive regulatory T cells (Treg) become least glycolytic and instead rely on mitochondrial oxidative pathways.
+Importantly, T cells also differentiate as activation progresses and we were the first to show that different T cell subsets utilize distinct metabolic programs.
 The specific metabolic differences between these subsets may allow metabolic targeting or modulation in multiple inflammatory settings.
-We are now examining this possibility with the support of the NHLBI, the NIDDK, and the Alliance for Lupus Research.
+We are now examining multiple potential mechanisms and therapeutic targets with the support of the NHLBI, the NIDDK, NIAID, and industry partners.

-3) The tumor microenvironment greatly alters the nutrients that are available for T cells and can greatly impact T cell metabolism and anti-tumor immunity.
-We are studying the metabolic profile of T cells in clear cell Renal Cell Carcinoma (ccRCC) patients and in animal models of T cell/tumor interactions.
+3) Identify how tumor microenvironments impact T cell metabolism.
+The tumor microenvironment may greatly alter the nutrients that are available for T cells to influence impact T cell metabolism and anti-tumor immunity.
+Together with the lab of Dr. W. Kimryn Rathmell we are studying the metabolic profile of T cells in clear cell Renal Cell Carcinoma (ccRCC) patients and in animal models of T cell/tumor interactions.
 We aim to identify metabolic barriers for anti-tumor immunity and to determine how therapies that modulate anti-tumor immunity may impact T cell metabolism and function.
-These studies are supported by the Cancer Research Institute and the Forbeck Foundation.
+These studies have shown that metabolic adaptations to tumors directly impair anti-tumor immunity and have also shown identified mechanisms by which different cell populations in tumors partition nutrients.
+Our studies are supported by the NCI and the Vanderbilt-Incyte Alliance.